mathieures/scripts/README.md

 New-Link.ps1				| Create a link (symbolic by default) the easy way Set-LocationToFilePath.ps1	| Change the directory to the one of the file Start-Timer.ps1				| A timer (5s by default) cancellable by pressing any key.
-A sound is played at the end. dospath2unix.sh				| Convert a Windows path to a WSL path update-oh-my-posh.sh		| Update the oh-my-posh binary and themes
+A sound is played at the end. ssh-copy-id.ps1				| Equivalent (with less features) of the ssh-copy-id from Linux-based systems dospath2unix.sh				| Convert a Windows path to a WSL path update-oh-my-posh.sh		| Update the oh-my-posh binary and themes